Rabat and Casablanca

 Tips for Morocco

 Morocco is a country filled with a unique culture, amazing history, and friendly people.
 It is a safe country to visit but just like at home you want to be watchful to avoid pick pocketing and other theft.
+Do pay attention to state department and reports from other nations foreign services departments for any advisories and decide for yourself to visit or not.
 Rabat is a spectacular city to visit in Morocco.
 Casablanca is a great city to visit as well but Rabat is definitely the city with the most items to see in the area.
 The Hassan II mosque is the highlight in Casablanca.
 In Morocco the currency is the Moroccan Dirham and the exchange rate is very favorable compared to the US Dollar or Euro.
 The Euro is also accepted in some places as are credit cards.
 Arabic is the language of Morocco but I did not have any trouble speaking to locals in English.
 Going to Morocco on a cruise is a great way to get a taste of Morocco.
-We definitely would like to go back for an more extended stay in Morocco in the future!
+The weather is different in Rabat and Casablanca compared to heading to Marrakesh, Fez or Tangiers so look up the weather and pack accordingly.
+We definitely would like to go back for a more extended stay in Morocco in the future!

 If you are Interested in this trip: